emilsoman/open-github-commit.vim/README.md

 open-github-commit.vim
 ======================

+Adds the following commands :

 `:OpenGithubCommit` opens the last git commit of current line on github.
+`:OpenGithubPR` opens the PR which got merged containing the last git commit of current line.

 To map your custom shortcut, add this to your vimrc.